juliencegarra/OpenMATB/README.md

 - [rstr](https://github.com/leapfrogonline/rstr)
 - [pylsl](https://github.com/chkothe/pylsl)

-The program was tested under Windows and Linux systems (64 bits).
-Some minimal code updates are expected to run under Mac.
+The program is compatible with Windows, Mac and Linux systems.
 To run perfectly, the software requires only a personal computer and a joystick for the tracking task.

 ## Cross-platform installation